xyz031702/airflow/CONTRIBUTING.md

 ## Cleaning up cached Docker images/containers

-Note that you might need to cleanup your Docker environment from time to time.
+Note that you might need to cleanup your Docker environment occasionally.
 The images are quite big (1.5GB for both images needed for static code analysis and CI tests).
 And if you often rebuild/update images you might end up with some unused image data.

 Cleanup can be performed with `docker system prune` command.
-In case you have huge problems with disk space and want to clean-up all image data you can run `docker system prune --all`
+In case you have huge problems with disk space and want to clean-up all image data you can run `docker system prune --all`.
+You might need to [Stop the environment](#stopping-the-environment) in order to clean everything including running containers.

-If on Mac OS you nd up with not enough disk space for Docker you should increase disk space available for Docker.
+If you are on Mac OS and you end up with not enough disk space for Docker you should increase disk space available for Docker.
 See [Docker for Mac - Space](https://docs.docker.com/docker-for-mac/space/) for details.

 ## Troubleshooting